Chemiculs/hexasm/README.md

 ![undo_redo-stack](img/undo_redo_stack_scoped.png)

-# This software is in Beta
+# !This software is in Beta!

 ## This software has not undergone thorough enough testing to be considered stable nor bug-free.